-How Latinos Voted the 2024 U.S. Presidential Election
+How Latinos Voted in the 2024 U.S. Presidential Election

-How Latinos Voted the 2024 U.S. Presidential Election
+How Latinos Voted in the 2024 U.S. Presidential Election

-Exit polls suggest that Donald Trump achieved a record share of the Latino vote, though a majority still voted for Kamala Harris.
+Exit polls suggest that Donald Trump achieved a record share of the vote of Latinos, though a majority still voted for Kamala Harris.

 Donald Trump may have broken a Latino voting record for a Republican candidate in his 2024 presidential victory.
 With 42 percent of this bloc’s vote according to AP projections, Trump bested George W. Bush’s 2004 performance among this demographic, which today accounts for about 15 percent of the total U.S. voting population.